TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Experimental Results

 \subsection{Discussion on Failure Cases}

-Although our method can effectively use a reference image to fill in holes to restore their original state, it still has some limitations under some conditions, such as repeatable textures or fine structures which are difficult to align.
+Although our method can effectively use a reference image to fill in holes to restore their original state, it still has some limitations under some conditions, such as repeatable textures or fine structures that are difficult to align.
 As shown in Fig.~\ref{failure}, our model causes misalignments when the walls have dense brick joints or additional textual details, resulting in some artifacts and semantic flaws in the completed image.
 To address this problem, further studies on more robust feature alignment of the input and reference images are desirable.
+To better assess the fidelity of the completed images, we will further look into the recent no reference quality assessment methods~\citep{Xu_2024_CVPR,chentip,wu2023q}.